sevenval/flat-docs/reference/OpenAPI/upstream.md

 }
 ```

-If with `validate-request-security: true` a request security violation is found, the request _will not be sent_.
+If `validate-request-security` is `true` and the request does not fullfill the security requirements, the request _will not be sent_.
 The response will be an [error document](validation.md#system-error-document) with status `401 Unauthorized`.

 ```json
 {